nodecosmos/charybdis/charybdis/README.md

 # Rust ORM for ScyllaDB and Apache Cassandra

 ### Use monstrous tandem of scylla and charybdis for your next project

-⚠️ *WIP*: This project is currently in an experimental stage.
+⚠️ This project is currently in an early stage of development.
 Feedback and contributions are welcomed!

 [![Crates.io](https://img.shields.io/crates/v/charybdis)](https://crates.io/crates/charybdis)
 [![Docs.rs](https://docs.rs/charybdis/badge.svg)](https://docs.rs/charybdis)